 The long arched ridge pole maximizes headroom overhead, so you can sit up and change comfortably in the tent.
 This is relatively rare in most one-person tents, which have slightly more headroom than a bivy sack.
 For example, I can kneel on an inflatable sleeping pad inside the Mira 1 HL, which isn’t something I can do in a lot of the other one-person tents I use regularly.
 The added height also makes getting in and out if the front vestibule is easier, without having to crawl on your belly to enter or exit the tent.

 The Exped Mira 1 HL is a comfortable one-person tent that’s well suited for three-season weather.
 While it is narrow enough to fit into tight spaces, the interior of the tent has spacious dimensions with vertical sidewalls and a high ceiling so you can sit up and move around easily inside.
 Livability is further enhanced by the rear gear closet and front vestibule which provide additional gear storage space and ease of access.
 The near-freestanding inner tent (staking is still recommended) can also be used as a standalone screen shelter in mild and dry weather.
 Weighing 2 lbs and 3 oz, the Mira 1, provides a good balance between lightweight and durability.

 Disclosure: Exped provided the author with a sample tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.